On the Well-posedness of Hamilton-Jacobi-Bellman Equations of the Equilibrium Type: Introduction

-which is well-defined, provided that the nonlocal linear PDE \eqref{General linearized PDE} is well-posed.
-Moreover, it is obvious that each fixed point of \eqref{u to U} solves \eqref{Intro: nonlocal fully nonlinear PDE}.
-Thanks again to the Schauder estimate of solutions of \eqref{General linearized PDE}, we first prove that $\Lambda$ is a contraction and then make use of Banach's fixed point theorem to justify the local well-posedness of \eqref{Intro: nonlocal fully nonlinear PDE}.
+\textbf{Step 2.} We analyze the operator $\Lambda(u)=U$, where $U$ is the solution of which is well-defined, provided that the nonlocal linear PDE \eqref{GenerallinearizedPDE} is well-posed.
+Moreover, it is obvious that each fixed point of \eqref{utoU} solves \eqref{Intro:nonlocalfullynonlinearPDE}.
+Thanks again to the Schauder estimate of solutions of \eqref{GenerallinearizedPDE}, we first prove that $\Lambda$ is a contraction and then make use of Banach's fixed point theorem to justify the local well-posedness of \eqref{Intro:nonlocalfullynonlinearPDE}.
 Subsequently, we show its global solvability, provided that a very sharp a prior estimate is available.